Using the Archives

 Archival materials are non-circulating and must NOT be removed from the RCRF.
 The Archives reserves the right to inspect folders when leaving the Reading Room.
 You usually can, however, take pictures of the materials you are using to read more thoroughly later.
 Make sure to follow the rules of copyright and citations.

 Digital reproduction of archival materials may be allowed for research purposes.
 A digital scanner is available in the Reading Room for researchers to make digital reproductions.
 Alternatively, researchers may use digital cameras or hand-held scanners to duplicate records.
 Note that flash photography is strictly prohibited in the Reading Room.
 Pictures taken for research purposes may NOT be published in print or online.

 The Archives can provide digital copies of most materials for publication and reproduction.
-Please read our Application for Use of Research Facilities and Materials.
-To request a reproduction, please fill out the Digital Reproduction Order Form.
+Please read our Archival Material Reproduction Services page for further information.
+To request a reproduction, please fill out the Researcher Rules and Responsibilities Form and email it along with the accession and file/item number to firstname.lastname@example.org.
 Note that all reproductions must be properly cited.

 The Archives reserves the right to deny the reproduction of any of its holdings due to preservation concerns for a particular item.
 Legislation concerning personal information, copyright, and individual donor restrictions may also restrict reproduction of certain items.
 Each original format holds unique preservation and reproduction requirements; because information technology continually evolves, formats, policies, and procedures are manifold.